mq-cah/ANZPHN/_pages/network.md

 **Dr Patricia Curthoys**<br />
 : **Contact** <patricia.curthoys@gmail.com>

+**Dr Xu Daozhi** <br />
+: Dr Xu Daozhi is a Macquarie University Research Fellow in the Department of Media, Communication, Creative Arts, Literature, and Language.
+She focuses on Indigenous and Asian interrelations in contemporary Australian literature published by Indigenous and Asian Australian authors.
+She is particularly interested in the ongoing history of Indigenous-Chinese relationships.
+Her monograph Indigenous Cultural Capital: Postcolonial Narratives in Australian Children’s Literature (2018) won the Biennial Australian Studies in China Book Prize, awarded by Australia–China Council in 2018.
+It was also shortlisted for the Association for the Study of Australian Literature “Alvie Egan Award” in 2019.
+: **Contact** <>

 **Ms (Waskam) Emelda Davis**<br />
 : Ms (Waskam) Emelda Davis is part of the team at the [Australian Centre for Public History](https://www.uts.edu.au/research-and-teaching/our-research/australian-centre-public-history) at UTS.
 : **Contact** <assi.pj@gmail.com>